Table of Contents Show

 2.2 Historic Stranahan House Museum

-The oldest standing structure and the most important historic building in Fort Lauderdale are the Historic Stranahan House Museum, established in 1901.
+The oldest standing structure and the most important historic building in Fort Lauderdale is the Historic Stranahan House Museum, established in 1901.
 Situated in Broward County, it was initially the residence of the famous, historically important Stranahan family and has been used as a trading post, post office, and town hall.
 It’s also well-known for its fruitful interactions with the neighboring Seminole tribes.

 Check out the availability of the tours offered on its official site.